cheerz/guidelines/README.md

 ## IDE setup

-To configure IntelliJ/Android Studio according to this style guide, follow the steps:
+To configure IntelliJ/Android Studio according to this style guide, you can either import the settings file in `Android Studio settings` folder or follow the steps:

 ### Applying Kotlin style guide